 Effective January 1, 2018, we adopted a comprehensive new revenue recognition standard.
 The details of the significant changes to our accounting policies resulting from the adoption of the new standard are set out below.
-We adopted the standard using a modified retrospective method; accordingly, the comparative information for the three months ended March 31, 2017 has not been adjusted and continues to be reported under the previous revenue standard.
-The adoption of this standard did not have a material impact to our condensed consolidated financial position, reported revenue, results of operations or cash flows as of and for the three months ended March 31, 2018.
+We adopted the standard using a modified retrospective method; accordingly, the comparative information for the three and nine months ended September 30, 2017 has not been adjusted and continues to be reported under the previous revenue standard.
+The adoption of this standard did not have a material impact to our condensed consolidated financial position, reported revenue, results of operations or cash flows as of and for the three and nine months ended September 30, 2018.
 See Note 9 for additional information about the new accounting standard.

 Under the new standard, revenue recognition is based on the transfer of control, or our customer's ability to benefit from our services and products in an amount that reflects the consideration we expect to receive in exchange for those services and products.
+The vast majority of our service and product contracts are short-term in nature.
 In recognizing revenue for our services and products, we determine the transaction price of purchase orders or contracts with our customers, which may consist of fixed and variable consideration.
 Determining the transaction price may require significant judgment, which includes identifying performance obligations in the contract, determining whether promised services can be distinguished in the context of the contract, and estimating the amount of variable consideration to include in the transaction price.
 Variable consideration typically relates to bonuses, discounts, price concessions, refunds, penalties, job disputes, credits and incentives.
 We estimate variable consideration based on the amount of consideration we expect to receive.
 We record revenue accruals on an ongoing basis to reflect updated information for variable consideration as performance obligations are met.